nipoppy/nipoppy/nipoppy_cli/docs/source/user_guide/bids_conversion.md

 ### Prerequisites

-- A Nipoppy dataset with a valid configuration file and an accurate manifest
+- A Nipoppy dataset with a valid global configuration file and an accurate manifest
     - See the [Quickstart guide](../quickstart.md) for instructions on how to set up a new dataset
 - Organized (but not BIDS) imaging data in {{dpath_sourcedata}}`/sub-<PARTICIPANT_ID>/ses-<SESSION_ID>` directories
     - See <project:organizing_imaging.md>